 The CTR includes hardness-adjusted aquatic life criteria for cadmium, copper, chromium III, lead, nickel, silver, and zinc (freshwater only).
 The criteria were calculated based on the equations provided in the CTR, using hardness data collected at the same sample location, day, and time.
 If no hardness data were available, a default value of 100 mg/L was used in the equation, as specified in the CTR.
 The calculated criteria were then compared with the data result.

 The CTR aquatic life criteria for arsenic, cadmium, chromium III, chromium VI (freshwater only), copper, lead, nickel, selenium (saltwater only), silver, and zinc are for the dissolved fraction.
 Data results from these constituents that were reported as “total” were converted to dissolved using the CTR conversion factor before comparison with the corresponding criteria.
 Conversion factors for cadmium and lead were also hardness-adjusted using a CTR formula.

+When assessing data for attainment of aquatic life uses, iron is assessed using the U.S. EPA National Recommended Aquatic Life Criteria published in the 1986 Quality Criteria for Water.
+The U.S. EPA bases aquatic life criteria on how much of a chemical can be present in surface water before it is likely to harm aquatic life.
+The most current aquatic life criteria for iron is 1.0 mg/L. Sample results that exceed the 1.0 mg/L iron criterion for protection of aquatic life are counted as an exceedance.

 Sediment Matrix